Saga9103/t2yLLM/README.md

     sends them to the client (raspberry Pi)
   - Sound reveived from the Jabra Speak2 or the Raspberry-Pi 5 is analyzed by **silerovad** to detect speech in addition to **openwakeword** or **pvporcupine**
   - Relevant sound is then translated by **Faster-Whisper** with low latency
-  - The audio dispatcher transforms the LLM answer to speech with **piperTTS** and then sends audio parts in .flac over the network to reduce bandwidth usage and decrease latency
+  - The audio dispatcher transforms the LLM answer to speech with **piperTTS** over the network to reduce bandwidth usage and decrease latency

 ## ⚙️ Parameters